Raja M Flores, MD

-Dr. Raja M. Flores is the Chief of the Division of Thoracic Surgery, Steven and Ann Ames Professor in Thoracic Surgery at The Mount Sinai Medical Center.
+Dr. Raja M. Flores is the Chairman for the Department of Thoracic Surgery, Steven and Ann Ames Professor in Thoracic Surgery at the Mount Sinai Health System.

 Dr. Flores’ is a recognized leader in the field of Thoracic Surgery for his pioneering efforts in the treatment of mesothelioma.
 He has established VATS lobectomy, a minimally invasive approach using three small incisions, as the gold standard in the surgical treatment of lung cancer.
 He published two sentinel studies validating its oncological effectiveness by demonstrating equivalent survival and recurrence rates with fewer complications and shorter hospital stays when compared to standard thoracotomy.
 Dr. Flores implemented the current program for this procedure at Memorial Sloan-Kettering Cancer Center.
 He was a lead investigator in a multicenter trial of neoadjuvant alimta/cisplatin, extrapleural pneumonectomy, and high-dose radiation which is designed to improve outcomes.

 Dr. Flores currently has one of the largest VATS lobectomy experiences in the world.
 He has published this data and has presented it at numerous national and international meetings.